-EJBCA has a framework for timer services, i.e. procedures that runs on a timely basis.
+The EJBCA framework for timer services handles procedures that run on a timely basis, performing various background tasks.

 The following services types are available:

-A service consists of the components, a worker doing the actual work, an interval determining the time to the next time the service should run, and an optional action of what should be done if a certain condition occurs.
+A service consists of the following components: a worker doing the actual work, an interval determining the time to the next time the service should run, and an optional action of what should be performed if a certain condition occurs.

 The worker is the class that will be executed when the service runs.
 Each worker can have different worker specific configuration.